JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/conditional-breakpoints/index.md

 is passed in.

 Set a breakpoint on the line, then right-click on the breakpoint.
 You get a dialog to edit the properties of a breakpoint.
-Meaning, PyCharm breakpoints are richer than just a red circle.
+Meaning, GoLand breakpoints are richer than just a red circle.

 In the `Condition` box, type in an expression, such as `age > 90`, that must be true for the breakpoint to be triggered.
-You can use any variable in scope at that line, and PyCharm autocomplete works in that box.
+You can use any variable in scope at that line, and GoLand autocomplete works in that box.

 When you then debug your code, that line will be passed over *until* the condition is met.
 When true, the debugger stops on that line, just like